 - Make Explicit Process Policies: Make sure your Kanban team members know the policies, rules, and guidelines.
 It will help them to work together in harmony.

-- Implement Feedback Loops: In Kanban project management, implementing feedback loops are crucial.
+- Implement Feedback Loops: In Kanban project management, implementing feedback loops is crucial.
 In feedback loops, the team members can talk about what work they completed in the previous day and what work is on their list for today.
 Such feedback loops will allow your Kanban team to share their work progress and stay on the same page.

 - Continuous Improvement: Your Kanban team should look for ways to improve.
-And through safe to fail experiments, they should take improvement initiatives.
+And through safe-to-fail experiments, they should take improvement initiatives.

-- Sprint planning: Sprint Planning are generally 8 hours long session for a month-long sprint.
+- Sprint planning: Sprint Planning is generally 8 hours 8-hour-long session for a month-long sprint.
 In these sessions, the entire scrum team determines what to deliver in the next Sprint.
 The Product Owner ensures that attendees are prepared to discuss the most important Product Backlog items and how they map to the Product Goal.
 The Scrum Team may also invite other people to attend Sprint Planning to provide advice.
 Sprint Planning addresses the following topics: